Global-in-time Semiclassical Regularity for the Hartree-Fock Equation

 \subsection{The Hartree Equation}

 In this section, we recall the main ingredients of the proof of the propagation of moments for the Hartree equation obtained in~\cite[Theorem~3]{lafleche_propagation_2019}.
-This provides us a guide for the extension to the case of the Hartree-Fock equation addressed in Theorem~\ref{thm:propag_moments_HF}.
+This provides us a guide for the extension to the case of the Hartree--Fock equation addressed in Theorem~\ref{thm:propag_moments_HF}.

 Recall that for any density operator $\op$ (i.e. any positive trace class operator with trace one), there exists $J\subset\N$, a sequence of functions $\(\psi_j\)_{j\in J}$ orthonormal in $L^2(\Rd)$ and a positive summable sequence $\(\lambda_j\)_{j\in J}$ such that $\op$ can be written as